unjs/lmify/README.md

 - `stdout`: Defaults to `process.stdout`
 - `stderr`: Defaults to `process.stderr`
 - `rootDir`: Defaults to `process.cwd()`
-- `packageManager`: Should be specified or `install` throws warning if nothing detected and does nothing
+- `packageManager`: Better if specified or `install` will throw a warning if no package manager is detected

 ## License